Bery0za/Ariadne/README.md

 Good luck.
 And don’t forget to look on [Wikipedia](https://en.wikipedia.org/wiki/Ariadne) for who is Ariadne if you don’t know still.
 ____
 # Ariadne.Framework
 Ariadne.Framework is a simple UI-framework which is aimed to create small or middle-sized apps.
 It’s based on MVVM pattern but allows you to couple Model and ViewModel together, so you can focus on logic and representation rather than data flow.
-You can find an usage example here in [Mazeraptor]() repository;
+You can find an usage example here in [Mazeraptor]() repository.
-It's currently in early phase so you have to define bindings and contexts manually.
+It's currently in early stage of development so you have to define bindings and contexts manually.
 Which means writing a boilerplate code.
 So it got a lot of planned features.
 - [ ] Automatic properties binding.
 You just place an attribute on which flow type this property uses.
 - [ ] Automatic child views creation using fabrics and binding.
 - [ ] More clear parent–children relationships.